Some of the above could be outdated, use the github repository for the latest up-to-date standard.

 QUIC uses the usual RTT method to be sure of IP ownership, but also an other peculiar method: it makes a specific bit in the stream field random, and the two endpoints continually exchange the hash of these random bits.
 Which means that they have problems when a packet is dropped or lost.

 Fenrir only makes sure that at least one RTT has been done before "trusting" an ip address.
+A message is sent to the new IP, and the answer can come back from any IP.

 The difference here is that QUIC tries to do continuous IP-ownership checking.
 This is however already present in the form of the receiving transmission window.